skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 * The transistors above are NMOS (incomming high voltage closes the circuit)
 * If top is high and bottom is low the output sources current
 * If top is low and bottom is high the output sinsk current
-* The load pins detect the current of the input pins connected to the BUS (which are connected to the register/component that is enabling its output pins) to determine whether the pin is a 0 (sinks) or a 1 (emits)
+* The load pins detect the current of the input pins connected to the Bus (which are connected to the register/component that is enabling its output pins) to determine whether the pin is a 0 (sinks) or a 1 (emits)
   * This works well when only 1 component is emmiting/sinking current from the bus
   * If component A emits all 1's but component B is sinking all 0's then component C will read a corrupted version of A's data.
-  * Instead, the pull-up/pull-down transistor network for the outputs rather than having always closed circuit (either to ground or to \\(v_{cc}\\)), we can have a tri-state logic where we can just disconnect the output and leave an open circuit such that the outputs do not interfere with the BUS (unless enable is turned on, which shall be enabled by at most 1 component)
+  * Instead, the pull-up/pull-down transistor network for the outputs rather than having always closed circuit (either to ground or to \\(v_{cc}\\)), we can have a tri-state logic where we can just disconnect the output and leave an open circuit such that the outputs do not interfere with the Bus (unless enable is turned on, which shall be enabled by at most 1 component)

 #### Tri-state logic
 ![404]({{ site.url }}/images/8bit/register/tri2.PNG)